 Next, deploy use cases that focus on end-to-end threat detection and response realization.
-It should be implemented across the analytics tier, security automation, and orchestration tier.
+Implement it across the analytics tier, security automation, and orchestration tier.
 Test all forms of the automation solution rigorously.
 Furthermore, verify the readability and security of the remotely accessed solution.

 Step 7: Maintain and evolve your solution

-How a SOC is Different from CSIRTThe infographic shows how the primary responsibilities of a SOC analyst or a SOC manager are different from the incident leaders or any other CSIRT members.
+How Is a Security Operations Center Different from CSIRT?The below infographic shows how the primary responsibilities of a SOC analyst or a SOC manager are different from that of an incident leader or any other CSIRT member.

-For those who want to make a career in SOC, EC-Council offers its CSA certification.
-Our Certified SOC Analyst course will help you get the industry-demanded CSA training and establish yourself as a certified SOC analyst.
+For those who want to make a career in a Security Operations Center, EC-Council offers its Certified SOC Analyst (CSA) certification.
+Our course will help you get the industry-demanded CSA training required for the position and establish yourself as a certified SOC analyst.